If you are searching for authentic culture and the day-to-day life of the heartwarming locals of Nepal, you are in the right place.

 History and Culture

-In recent years, Sirubari village has been claimed as a significant tourism destination for travellers to witness Nepalese architecture, explore surrounding hills and engulf the local lifestyle.
+The village of Sirubari has been promoted lately as a key tourism spot for visitors to see Nepalese architecture, explore the surrounding hills, and absorb the local lifestyles.

 Major Highlights

-Sirubari Village's location in the scenic Syangja district of Nepal, rich cultural heritage, and warm hospitality make it an attractive destination for travellers seeking a unique cultural experience in the country.
+Its location in the scenic Syangja district of Nepal, rich in its cultural heritage and warm hospitality, has made Sirubari Village a beautiful destination for travellers seeking a unique cultural experience in the country.

 9. Lost City of Phu: Nepal's Forgotten Village